Magical Wishes

 Magical Wishes is an anthology of themed fantasy and science fiction short stories on the subject of wishes edited by Isaac Asimov, Martin H. Greenberg and Charles G. Waugh as the seventh volume in their Isaac Asimov's Magical Worlds of Fantasy series.
 It was first published in paperback by Signet/New American Library in November 1986.
 The first British edition was issued in trade paperback by Robinson in July 1987.

+Summary

 The book collects sixteen novellas, novelettes and short stories by various fantasy and science fiction authors, with an introduction by Asimov.